-Humanities Montana will maintain sufficient liquid financial reserves to 1) assure stable operations in the event of modest revenue shortfalls; 2) take advantage of unique short-term program opportunities; and 3) meet modest unanticipated expenses.
+Humanities Montana will maintain sufficient liquid financial reserves to 1) assure stable operations in the event of revenue shortfalls; 2) take advantage of unique short-term program opportunities; 3) meet modest unanticipated or unbudgeted expenses; 4) in case of unexpected events that restrict Humanities Montana activities and/or funding.

-- 1. Humanities Montana has several operating reserves.
-The annual operating budget should have an uncommitted balance equal to approximately 5% of the total expenditure budget from current or prior year NEH State Operating Grant funds.
-This uncommitted balance is intended to cover small short-term revenue shortfalls or small short-term expenditure requirements and opportunities. - 2.
-Humanities Montana also maintains a larger unrestricted "rainy day" reserve, invested in appropriate liquid secure investments (e.g. money market account, savings account or certificates of deposit) that earn a higher rate of return.
+- 1. Humanities Montana maintains an unrestricted operating reserve, invested in appropriate liquid secure investments (e.g. money market or savings account) that earn a higher rate of return. - 2.
 This reserve is intended to cover large revenue shortfalls until transitions to other funds or significant expenditure adjustments can be made.
-This reserve should be maintained at a minimum of one month of routine operating expenses and liabilities.
+The goal of this reserve is to maintain three to six months of routine operating expenses and liabilities.